1. Initial Case Evaluation

 -

-Many HOAs respond favorably at this stage if they perceive legal risk.
+In some cases HOAs respond favorably at this stage once they understand the legal risk.

 3. Alternative Dispute Resolution (ADR)